Six of One (Battlestar Galactica): Reception

 Total viewership for "Six of One" dropped 16 percent from the season premiere, falling to 1.8 million viewers from 2.1 million the week before, according to the Nielsen ratings.
 The show received a 1.1 household rating and 2 percent share.
 In the critical 18-to-49-year-old demographic, viewership fell by even more—19 percent—to just 900,000 viewers (a 0.9 household rating and 3 percent share).
 It was estimated that fewer than 500,000 additional viewers watch the show on DVRs, because the Nielsen rating estimates for DVR watching (calculated over the seven days following the episode's initial airing) do not count shows with fewer than 500,000 viewers.

 Regardless, Sci-Fi selected "Six of One" as its official 2008 Emmy Awards submission for Outstanding Writing for a Drama Series and the episode was nominated in the category.
 "Six of One" was also chosen as the official entry screening for Katee Sackhoff (who plays Kara/Starbuck) as best supporting actress in a dramatic series.
-The SyFy Portal received the episode well.
+Dan Compora of SyFy Portal received the episode well.
 The scenes involving the Centurions, Starbuck's scenes in the brig, and the departure of Lee Adama from the military were praised, but the apparent lack of action and the scene with Baltar & 'Head Baltar' were criticised.
 IGN gave the episode a "great" rating of 8.8 out of 10.
 The episode was praised for its return of Brother Cavil, stating "the veteran TV actor is always a welcome presence, and does a great job as the rather cynical Cylon."
 Other positive points also include the introduction of the Cylon rebellion and the conversation between Adama and Roslin.